 In the beginning, computer science at Otago University was taught from the Computing Services Centre.
 A separate department was proposed in 1983 and the new Computer Science Department began offering papers in 1984.
-It currently has fifteen lecturing staff, two honorary lecturers, six teaching fellows, and nine support staff.
+(See here for a short history of the department.)
+It currently has fifteen lecturing staff, two honorary lecturers, three Professional Practice Fellows, and seven support staff.
 The Department until recently was housed in several buildings including the historic Archway West building where the administrative centre resided.
 The entire Department is now located in the Owheo building, 133 Union Street East.

 Our focus has always been great teaching informed by great research.
 We make a point of providing a supportive environment for learning.
 Our curriculum closely follows the ACM/IEEE computer science curriculum, and as such our graduates are equal to computer science graduates from the best universities in the world.